The official blog of the Lung Institute.

 Sometimes you may need a type of inhaler called a combination inhaler.
 Combination medications combine two types of medicine in the same drug, such as a bronchodilator and a steroid in the same inhaler.

 In the event of a COPD flare-up, your doctor could prescribe antibiotics, oral steroids or even hospitalization.
 Remember to report any changes in your symptoms or overall health to your doctor.
 It’s also important to stay up-to-date on your flu and pneumonia vaccinations to reduce and prevent flare-ups from happening.

-For many people, alternative treatment, such as stem cell therapy has helped them get back to their favorite activities.
+For many people, alternative treatment, such as cellular therapy has helped them get back to their favorite activities.
 In fact, some people have reported reducing their oxygen therapy use after treatment, feeling better and breathing easier.
-Stem cell therapy works differently than traditional medications.
-While traditional medications can help manage COPD symptoms, stem cell therapy works to promote healing from within the lungs, potentially addressing disease progression.
+Cellular therapy works differently than traditional medications.
+While traditional medications can help manage COPD symptoms, cellular therapy works to promote healing from within the lungs, potentially addressing disease progression.

 Stage 4 COPD Lifestyle Changes

 Your doctor may also recommend certain lifestyle changes.
 One of the most important lifestyle changes you can make is to quit smoking.
 Smoke is a lung irritant and trigger for COPD symptoms.
 While quitting smoking and remaining smoke-free is challenging, there are smoking cessation tips, treatments and groups to help you succeed.
 Give our free smoking cessation guide a try.